-- If the blanket’s coating is single or double-sided.
+- If the coating is single or double-sided.

 What are welding blankets made of?

-In the past, manufactures made welding blankets from woven asbestos.
-Asbestos is very resistant to heat and fire and cheap but also very toxic.
+In the past, manufacturers made welding blankets from woven asbestos.
+Asbestos is very resistant to heat and fire and is cheap.
+However, it’s very toxic.
 For this reason, asbestos is banned from commercial products.

 Nowadays, most blankets are from fire and heat-resistant inorganic fibrous materials that are flexible, lightweight, and easy to handle.

 The materials used to make welding blankets are: